-Dragan spent July of 1998 in Canadian Rockies, sitting
+I spent July of 1998 in the Canadian Rockies, sitting

 days and nights in a rounded shack in a secluded forest area

-of Banff Centre for the Arts.
-This was a writing studio he
+of the Centre.
+This was the writing studio I

-had during the Cultural Journalism program.
+had during my stay there.
 This whole idea

-revolves around a simple premise: bring several experienced
+revolves around a simple premise: bring in several

 writers, give them one month, a room and a studio, an editor,